 Luckily, Dr. Kelsey Sullivan, your dentist in Lincoln, NE, and your root canal clinic near me, Northeast Lincoln Family Dentistry, can help.
 Endodontics in Lincoln, NE isn’t as bad as you might think.

 In our article we’ll cover the following commonly asked questions:

 gentle Root Canals in Lincoln, NE

 The pulp of a tooth is the area inside that contains nerves and blood vessels.
-If and when the pulp becomes inflamed or infected, treatment should be sought.
+If and when the pulp becomes inflamed or infected, treatment from your dentist in Lincoln, NE should be sought.
 Generally, inflammation and infection of the pulp will occur if you have any of the following:

 - A chipped or cracked tooth

 - Severe or serious injury or trauma to the tooth